betsykimak/concord-to-php/README.md

 ### What it does

 + One outline = one post
-+ Drops opml files on the server, one file per post
++ Drops OPML files on the server, one file per post
 + OPML files are named as `concord-posttitle.opml`
 + Builds a page of posts from multiple OPML files
 + Most recent posts are displayed first